Skip to Main Content

 Clearing copyright

-Every item in a reading list has to have its Copyright Status set to Approved after all processing has been completed.
+Every item in a reading list has a Copyright Status:

 • Approved (print books, online library resources, links, open access journals)